At least 25 dead after tornadoes tear through Nashville, Middle Tennessee

 The National Weather Service issued two tornado warnings for Putnam County, east of Nashville.
 The tornadoes were confirmed on radar.

-“Last night was a reminder about how fragile life is,” Nashville Mayor John Cooper said.
+“Last night was a reminder about how fragile life is,” Cooper said.

 Power outages have been reported in several counties.
 Approximately 48,000 people were without power in Davidson County, 17,000 in Wilson County and 8,000 without power in Upper Cumberland County.